Amores perros: El Chivo y Maru

-The vagrant occasionally seen in Octavio's story is revealed to be a professional hitman called El Chivo (Emilio Echevarría).
+The homeless guy occasionally seen in Octavio's story is revealed to be a professional hitman called El Chivo (Emilio Echevarría).
 He is a former private school teacher who was imprisoned after committing terrorist acts for guerrilla movements.
 He is trying to make contact with his daughter, Maru, whom he abandoned when he began his guerrilla involvement and who believes that he is dead.
 He is about to perform a hit on a businessman when Octavio's car crash interrupts him.
 During the chaos at the car crash, he steals Octavio's money and takes the wounded Cofi to his warehouse hideout to nurse the dog back to health.
-One day, while El Chivo is out, Cofi kills the other mongrel dogs El Chivo is caring for.
+One day, while El Chivo is out, Cofi kills all the other mongrel dogs El Chivo is caring for.
 He is about to kill Cofi, but decides against it.
 Meanwhile, Octavio's brother Ramiro is shot and killed during an attempted bank robbery.

 At Ramiro's funeral, Octavio meets Susana, and again attempts to convince her to run away with him, but she angrily rejects the notion.
 A few days later, Octavio is shown waiting at the bus station for Susana.
 She never shows up, and Octavio does not board the bus.
 El Chivo learns that his client and his intended victim are half-brothers.
 He leaves both men alive and chained to separate walls with a pistol within reach between them, their fate left uncertain.
 He then breaks into his daughter Maru's house and leaves her a large bundle of money along with a message on her answering machine explaining what happened to him.
 When he is about to tell Maru that he loves her, the answering machine stops recording.
 He then goes to an autoshop, where he sells the client's SUV.
 The mechanic asks him the dog's name, and El Chivo calls him "Negro" ("Black").
 After El Chivo receives the money for the car, he and Negro walk away, disappearing into the horizon.